 But where should you park your RV?
 With so many options out there you may be overwhelmed with the number of locales calling your name.

 Here are 10 of the top locations to explore in April.
-RVing with Rex selected this list of 5 star RV resorts from parks personally visited.
+RVing with Rex selected this list of campgrounds and RV resorts from parks personally visited.

 Lockhart State Park, Texas

 Barbecue!
 The state legislature designated the city of Lockhart as the “Barbecue Capital of Texas” in 1999.
 Three miles southeast of Lockhart, Lockhart State Park offers 10 sites with water and electricity in the Clear Fork Camping Area and 10 full-hookup sites that will accommodate RVs up to 40 feet in the Fairway View Camping Area.
 Play golf at the nine-hole golf course built by the Works Progress Administration and the Civilian Conservation Corps over 80 years ago.